 There are 3 types:

-Complete retinal dysplasia with detachment: most severe, often leads to blindness and secondary problems such as glaucoma, has been linked to skeletal defects in the labrador (Retinal Dysplasia/Oculoskeletal Dysplasia 1 - RD/OSD1) and Samoyed (Retinal Dysplasia/Oculoskeletal Dysplasia 2 - RD/OSD2).
+- Complete retinal dysplasia with detachment: most severe, often leads to blindness and secondary problems such as glaucoma, has been linked to skeletal defects in the labrador (Retinal Dysplasia/Oculoskeletal Dysplasia 1 - RD/OSD1) and Samoyed (Retinal Dysplasia/Oculoskeletal Dysplasia 2 - RD/OSD2).

 Signs and Symptoms

 There are no outward symptoms of the eye but signs that the puppy/dog is having difficulty seeing would include frequently bumping into objects, less activity, and possibly timid or fearful.
 An eye examination by an ophthalmologist should be performed.

 The cause of retinal dysplasia in most dogs is genetic in origin and a congenital disease.
 Others causes include viral infections, vitamin A deficiency, x-ray radiation, certain drugs, and intrauterine trauma.
 Simple autosomal recessive inheritance has been suspected in Akitas, American Cocker Spaniels, Australian Shepherds, Bedlington Terriers, Beagles, Dobermans, English Springer Spaniels, Labradors, Rottweilers, Old English Sheepdogs, Sealyham Terriers, and Yorkshire Terriers.
 In many breeds ophthalmologists and researchers have not determined exactly how retinal dysplasia is passed.
 In the Labrador and samoyed a combination of retinal dysplasia and skeletal defects (dwarfism) has been described (RD/OSD1 - Labrador; RD/OSD2 - Samoyed).

 - toxicity (something in the environment that the bitch may be exposed to during pregnancy or the newborn is exposed to)